{\mu}Split: efficient image decomposition for microscopy data: Datasets

-\miniparagraph{\SinosoidalCritters} We created this synthetic dataset to demonstrate the importance of context.
-A detailed sketch for how the dataset was created and an in-depth explanation can be found in Figure~\ref{fig:datagen}.
+We created this synthetic dataset explicitly to demonstrate the importance of context for the splitting task and the usefulness of using LC within \muSplit.
+Images in this dataset can only correctly be decomposed when sufficient lateral image context is available during prediction time.

-\miniparagraph{\PaviaATN Microscopy Dataset} The \PaviaATN dataset, imaged in the Synthetic Physiology Laboratory at the University of Pavia, is composed of 62 3-channel fluorescence microscopy images of size $2720\times 2720$.
-The three channels label Actin, Tubulin and Nuclei, respectively, yielding three decomposition tasks we refer to as Actin \vs Tubulin, Actin \vs Nuclues, and Tubulin \vs Nucleus.
+We first choose 4 different frequencies and combine them into 4 unique pairs.
+Two pairs are dedicated for image channel 1 (blue box), the other two for image channel 2 (green box).
+We call these pairs \textit{critters}.
+The assignment of these critters to channels is done such that each frequency is assigned exactly once to each channel.
+We connect the two sinosoids of each critter with a low frequency curve of controllable length ( later denoted by $N_{\text{join}}$ in Table~\ref{tab:critters}).
+Note that it is the specific combination of sinosoid frequencies present in the curve which decides whether it belongs to Channel 1 or 2 since the individual sinosoids themselves occur in both channels in equal amount.
+Next, we assemble channel images by placing a predefined number of randomly chosen curves at random positions in the respective image channel.
+The final input image is created as the sum of the two channels.
+See Figure~\ref{fig:critters}(a) for dataset construction.

-\miniparagraph{\HagenEtAl Actin-Mitochondria Dataset} Here we used the highest resolution Mitochondria and Actin channels from the publicly available data provided by Hagen and colleagues~\cite{Hagen2021-xh}.
+\miniparagraph{\PaviaATN Microscopy Dataset} We've created \PaviaATN dataset.
+It has been imaged in the Synthetic Physiology Laboratory at University of Pavia, and is composed of 62 4-channel fluorescence microscopy images of size $2720\times 2720$.
+Notably, this dataset has higher pixel resolution than most publicly available fluoroscence microscopy datasets~\cite{Hagen2021-xh,ounkomol_label-free_2018,zhang_poisson-gaussian_2019}.
+The three channels we use label Actin, Tubulin and Nuclei, respectively, yielding three decomposition tasks we refer to as Actin \vs Tubulin, Actin \vs Nuclues, and Tubulin \vs Nucleus.
+Note that the dataset has two channels labelling Nuclei from which we picked one.
+See supplement for more details.